 One other main goal of outpatient drug rehab is to allow the client to choose when and how long they want to continue treatment.
 Having this freedom allows the person to go back to school, continue working, and take care of other life responsibilities.

 Outpatient rehab also allows the client to live at home during treatment, which means getting more support from their family members and friends.
 Having this support and being in a familiar environment can help make the recovery process more successful for some.

 Since outpatient programs are much more flexible, the people who benefit the most are individuals with jobs, school, or children at home.
 This is because clients are able to choose what day and time they participate in treatment sessions, according to their schedule.

 Clients who have a less severe SUD or who have already been through an inpatient program can also benefit.

 While certain clients can benefit from outpatient programs, some will have a higher recovery success rate in an inpatient treatment program.
 If you or a loved one has a more severe SUD, a more restrictive and monitored program – at least during the beginning stages of one's recovery – will be more beneficial.

 Additionally, if your loved one is on the fence about treatment or does not want to go at all, an outpatient would not work because of the necessary self-motivation.

 How Does Inpatient Differ from Outpatient Treatment?

-Inpatient treatment, also known as "residential," involves clients living on-site at a treatment facility.
-Clients receive 24-hour medical observation, specifically to help with any withdrawal symptoms during detox, and mental health support is available from doctors, therapists, and other professional staff.
+Inpatient drug rehab treatment, also known as "residential," involves clients living on-site at a treatment facility.
+Clients receive 24-hour medical observation, specifically to help with any withdrawal symptoms during drug detox, and mental health support is available from doctors, therapists, and other professional staff.